‘Destiny 2: Forsaken’ Annual Pass Has Bungie Balancing On Pinhead With Content Changes

-The main issue Destiny 2 players have with Forsaken is not the plethora of content and updates coming to the game but rather Bungie and Activision’s approach to selling it and the Annual Pass.
-The major expansion costs $40 and will require players to own not just the base Destiny 2 game but the Curse of Osiris and Warmind expansion as well.
+The main issue Destiny 2 players have with Forsaken is not the plethora of content and updates coming to the game, but rather Bungie and Activision’s approach to selling it and the Annual Pass.
+The major expansion costs $40 and will require players to own not just the base Destiny 2 game, but the Curse of Osiris and Warmind expansion as well.

-This is the same approach Bungie took with Destiny 1 and the Taken King expansion.
+This is the same approach Bungie took with the original Destiny and the Taken King expansion.
 It offered a $60 version that contained all the content through Taken King for those who did not already own it while the Season Pass was frequently available at a discount for those who owned the base game.
 This will likely be the same approach taken for Forsaken, though additional packages will be announced later this summer.

 This week at Bungie, we revealed Forsaken.https://t.co/q30Cmo5fiX pic.twitter.com/izmcpLdF93